HidetakeTanaka/dronetech/README.md

 This section explains the software implementation of **precision landing on an ArUco marker** using **ROS 2 ↔ PX4**.
 We describe the topic pipeline (detector → bridge → controller), the **finite-state machine (FSM)** controller, and two key design choices added during integration:

 1. **Guided-search** (home toward a just-visible marker),
-2. **Exclusive stick ownership** (our node publishes ManualControlSetpoint continuously so PX4 selects our inputs over QGC/RC).
+2. **Exclusive stick ownership** (our node publishes ManualControlSetpoint continuously so that PX4 selects our inputs over QGC/RC).

 We conclude with results, known limitations, and concrete improvements.

 ---